The Code Overlay: Show the Code!

 %20(2).jpg)

-All grownups welcome, no teaching qualification or experience of teaching reading and spelling required!
+Also ask about our public workshops for parents, no teaching qualification or experience of teaching reading and spelling required!

 Speech Sound Mapping: Discovery Learning in Mind